Are you thinking about getting a Georgia quitclaim deed?

-If you are just transferring the property to a spouse or family member (and not selling the property), you won’t owe these taxes.
+Let’s say you are just transferring the property to a spouse or family member.

-When you get a quitclaim deed with us, we provide witnesses and notaries for you.
+When you get a quitclaim deed with us, we provide witnesses and notary public for you.

 Fill out the form on this page to get your quitclaim deed.